Hunt Bike Wheels User Manual - Click here

 Please see product pages or click here for more details on rider weight limits.
 We obviously test the wheels well beyond this limit and they must remain undamaged after the test.
 More info on our testing is available click here

-1. Remove wheel from bike and remove any disc rotors and disc rotor adapters if fitted.
+1. Remove wheel from bike and remove any disc rotors and disc rotor adaptors if fitted.

-3. Pull out the QR adapter cap with your hands, no tools required.
+3. Pull out the QR adaptor cap with your hands, no tools required.

 7. Using a small hex key (e.g. 2.5mm) inserted in one of the dimples spin the threaded lock ring into the thread on the hub until it bottoms out on the thread.

-1. Remove wheel from bike and remove any disc rotors, disc rotor adapters, and cassette if fitted.
+1. Remove the wheel from the bike and remove any disc rotors, disc rotor adaptors, and cassette if fitted.

-2. Using a 17mm spanner on the drive side end of the axle and a 5mm hex key in the non-drive side axle loosen and fully unscrew the black non-drive side axle cap.
+2. Using a 17mm spanner on the drive side end of the axle and a 5mm hex key (or another 17mm spanner) in the non-drive side axle loosen and fully unscrew the black non-drive side axle cap.
 Please remember to remove the lock ring if installed before unscrewing the cap.

-4. Insert the new axle adapter into the freehub and main hub body
+4. Insert the new axle adaptor into the freehub and main hub body.

 5. Tighten on the new black non-drive side axle cap using the hex-key and 17mm spanner.
 Tighten to approximately 3 Nm equivalent to slightly more than the pressure that can be applied to the short end of the Hex key.